Constantinople Agreement

-Extract from a January 1919 British Foreign Office memorandum summarizing the wartime agreements regarding the Ottoman Empire - the Constantinople Agreement area ceded to Russia is in yellow.
+Extract from a January 1919 British Foreign Office memorandum summarizing the wartime agreements regarding the Ottoman Empire - the Constantinople Agreement area ceded to Russia appears in yellow.

-The Constantinople Agreement (also known as the Straits Agreement) was a secret exchange of diplomatic correspondence between members of the Triple Entente from 4 March to 10 April 1915 during World War I. France and Great Britain promised to give Constantinople and the Dardanelles, at the time part of the Ottoman Empire, to the Russian Empire in the event of victory.
-Britain and France put forward their own claims, to an increased sphere of influence in Persia (now named Iran) for Britain, and to the annexation of Syria (including Palestine) and Cilicia for France, all sides also agreeing that the governance of the Holy Places and Arabia would be under independent Muslim rule.
-The Greek government was neutral, but in 1915 it negotiated with the Allies, offering soldiers and especially a geographical launching point for attacks on the Turkish Straits.
-Greece itself wanted control of Constantinople.
-Russia vetoed the Greek proposal, because its own main war goal was to control the Straits, and take control of Constantinople.
+The Constantinople Agreement (also known as the Straits Agreement) resulted from a secret exchange of diplomatic correspondence between members of the Triple Entente from 4 March to 10 April 1915 during World War I. In the event of an Entente victory, France and Great Britain promised to give Constantinople and the Dardanelles (at the time part of the Ottoman Empire) to the Russian Empire.
+Britain and France put forward their own claims: to an increased sphere of influence in Persia (present-day Iran) for Britain, and to the annexation of Syria (including Palestine) and Cilicia for France.
+The three Triple Entente powers also agreed that the Holy Places and Arabia would come under independent Muslim rule.
+The Greek government remained technically neutral in the war until June 1917, but in 1915 it negotiated with the Allies, offering soldiers and (especially) a geographical launching-point for attacks on the Turkish Straits.
+Greece itself wanted control of Constantinople, but Russia vetoed the Greek proposal, because its own main war-goal was to control the Straits and to take control of Constantinople.